 Many applications are not designed for network printing.
 CAPTURE is a command line utility that allows you to print from applications not designed for NetWare print services.
 It sets up redirection parameters for printing output from your workstation.
 The NetWare DOS Requester then redirects the workstation output from an LPT port to the specified network printer or file.

-For complete information on using CAPTURE, see "Setting Up CAPTURE for Applications Not Designed for Network Printing" on page 64.
+For complete information on using CAPTURE, see "Using CAPTURE" on page 129.

 14. Troubleshooting Jobs Printed Slowly

 There are several explanations for slow printing.